JuPfu/beck-view-digitalize/README.md

 3. **Build Executable with Pyinstaller**

-   The .spec file for building an executable can be generated as shown here
+   In a do it once step the .spec file for building an executable can be generated as shown here

    ```bash
    pyinstaller beck-view-digitize.py --name beck-view-digitize --onefile --console --specpath .
    ```
-   Add the hidden_imports to in the Analysis section
+   Add the hidden_imports to in the 'Analysis' section

    ```bash
    a = Analysis(